kyma-project/eventing-manager/docs/user/README.md

 This decouples your services, as publishers and subscribers do not need to know about each other.
 They can communicate asynchronously and evolve independently.

-You create a subscriber by defining a `Subscription` custom resource (see [Subscription CR](./resources/evnt-cr-subscription.md)).
-All events follow the [CloudEvents](https://cloudevents.io/) specification.

 ## Features

 The Eventing module provides the following features:

 - Publish-subscribe (pub/sub) messaging: Decouples applications so you can build resilient and scalable event-driven systems.
 - Flexible backend support: Use the default in-cluster NATS backend or configure SAP Event Mesh for enterprise messaging.
-- Standardized event format: Adheres to the [CloudEvents](https://cloudevents.io/) specification, ensuring a consistent and portable format.
+- Standardized event format: All events follow the [CloudEvents](https://cloudevents.io/) specification, ensuring a consistent and portable format.
 - Automatic legacy event conversion: Converts older, non-standard Kyma event formats into valid CloudEvents automatically.
 - At-least-once delivery: Ensures that each event is delivered at least one time when you use the NATS backend, preventing message loss during temporary failures.
 - Declarative subscriptions: Manage event subscriptions with a simple [Subscription](./resources/evnt-cr-subscription.md) custom resource (CR).